Study: Texting and Driving Accidents are on the Rise

 Drivers who talk on the phone while driving are four times more likely to get into an accident than those who were not using a cellphone.
 Unfortunately, there is not yet enough data to determine the level of distraction that texting and driving plays.
 Though, it is safe to estimate that it could be significantly more.

 With texting and driving on the rise, causing more and more accidents, turn to the auto accident lawyers you can trust who have years of experience representing Wisconsins injured.
-If you or a loved one has been injured by a distracted driver, call today to see if you have a case.
+If you or a loved one has been injured by a distracted driver, call today and speak to one of the personal injury lawyers at PKSD to see if you have a case.